'Compulsive reading . . . rich, strange, beautiful' Helen Macdonald, author of H is for Hawk

 Paraic O'Donnell is a writer of fiction, poetry and criticism.
 His essays and reviews have appeared in the Guardian, The Spectator, the Irish Times and elsewhere.
 His first novel, THE MAKER OF SWANS, was named the Amazon Rising Stars Debut of the Month for February 2016 and was shortlisted for the Bord Gáis Energy Irish Book Awards in the Newcomer of the Year category.
 He lives in Wicklow, Ireland with his wife and two children.

-at its best, the prose in O'Donnell's first novel is glorious, combining an ear for deep cadences of language with a phenomenal acuity of vision. — THE GUARDIAN
+The prose in O'Donnell's first novel is glorious, combining an ear for deep cadences of language with a phenomenal acuity of vision ...
+O'Donnell is clearly a major talent — THE GUARDIAN

 Poetic and strange, this Gothic novel is a dark, elegant celebration of the power and beauty of words and the spells they weave. — SUNDAY EXPRESS

-O'Donnell's eloquent descriptions and old-world characters make it a charming, lyrical read even when tension is high.
-I admired the depth of O'Donnell's imagination, which allowed him to conjure uo this enthralling tale . . .
+A charming, lyrical read even when tension is high.
+I admired the depth of O'Donnell's imagination, which allowed him to conjure up this enthralling tale . . .
 A literary feast — STYLIST

 A powerful thriller — VOGUE